rM-self-serve/webinterface-onboot/README.md

 ### Status

-See the status of the web interface, and if >= v2.15, the hack and backups.

-`$ webinterface-onboot --status`
+`$ webint-onboot --status`

+- web interface
+- usb0 network interface
+- cable
+- persist ip

+\>= v2.15
+- hack
+- backup files

 ## How Does It Work?

 ### Definitions

-web interface:
-- the server/website that runs on 10.11.99.1:80 and allows file uploads/downloads
+**web interface:** the server/website that runs on 10.11.99.1:80 and allows file uploads/downloads

-usb0/usb1 network interface:
-- the device within the tablet that handles the ethernet connection
+**usb0/usb1 network interface:** the device within the tablet that handles the ethernet connection

-xochitl:
-- the ReMarkable ereader/ewriter executable binary file at /usr/bin/xochitl
+**xochitl:** the ReMarkable ereader/ewriter executable binary file at /usr/bin/xochitl

 ### Webinterface-Onboot